Azure/AzureDataLake/docs/GettingStarted.md

 1. Right click on *install.ps1* and click *Run with PowerShell*.
 1. Follow the steps in the installation wizard.

-#### Register for early access
-Open a new PowerShell window and enter the following:

-    Select-AzureSubscription -SubscriptionId <your_subscription_id>
-    Register-AzureProviderFeature -FeatureName "Data Lake" -ProviderNamespace "Microsoft.DataLake"

-#### Check for existing accounts
+#### See What Data Lake Accounts you have

-Run the following PowerShell cmdlets to see if you already have access to an Azure Data Lake account.
+Run the following PowerShell cmdlets to see if you already have a Azure Data Lake account.

     Get-AzureDataLakeAccount

-Note: If you want to access an existing Azure Data Lake account, contact the account's owner.

-#### Creating a new account
+#### Creating a new Data Lake account

-If you want to create a new Azure Data Lake account, you can do so using these tools:
+To create an account, pick one of the two options below.

 * [Azure Portal](AzurePortal/FirstSteps.md)
 * [Azure PowerShell](PowerShell/FirstSteps.md)

-#### Available tools
+#### Other Data Lake tools

-We offer the following tools that can you can use to interact with your Data Lake account:

 * [Azure Portal](AzurePortal/FirstSteps.md)
 * [Azure PowerShell](PowerShell/FirstSteps.md)